Post-Procedure Skincare

 Enhance and Prolong Your Results

-While Botox works by relaxing muscles and fillers add volume, red light therapy works on a cellular level to improve the overall quality, health, and resilience of your skin.
-By stimulating collagen production, it helps to improve skin texture, firmness, and elasticity from the inside out.
-This creates a powerful synergistic effect: the injectables provide immediate structure and smoothness, while red light therapy enhances the skin’s own natural vitality and glow for longer-lasting benefits.
+While Botox works by relaxing muscles and fillers add volume, Red Light Therapy works on a cellular level to improve the overall quality, health, and resilience of your skin.
+Stimulating collagen production helps to improve skin texture, firmness, and elasticity from the inside out.
+This creates a powerful synergistic effect: the injectables provide immediate structure and smoothness, while Red Light Therapy enhances the skin's own natural vitality and glow for longer-lasting benefits.
 Over time, healthier, stronger skin may even respond better to future cosmetic treatments.

 Red Light Therapy After Botox: The Waiting Game